ChSt98/Math-Helper/README.md

-# Quaternion
+# Quaternion and Vector math Library
 C++ Library to help with simple Quaternion and Vector calculations.
-The library is almost finished but is not tested if all functions work correctly
+The library is finished but is only partially tested